codedby-mozz/Song_Familiarity_EEG/README.md

 - [x] Re-referenced and baseline-corrected the data
 - [x] Preprocess EEG data for all participants
 - [x] Manual inspection of epochs - Preprocessing was largely automated.
 I manually reviewed each participant's data to identify any remaining bad epochs or problematic channels.
 If any significant issues are found, I will revisit and adjust the preprocessing steps accordingly.
-- [ ] Reassess preprocessing steps - Some channels for certain participants are too noisy or completely "dead".
-I am currently reviewing and adjusting preprocessing methods to ensure data quality.
+- [x] Reassess preprocessing steps - Some channels for certain participants were too noisy or completely "dead".
+- [x] Finish preprocessing
 - [ ] Group-level ERP analysis
 - [ ] Statistical comparison of conditions
 - [ ] Training an AI on EEG data to classify songs as familiar or unfamiliar